KalimeroMK/RssFeed/README.md

 ## Saving Images

-You can save images found in the RSS feed items using the saveImagesToStorage method.
-This method accepts an array of image URLs and returns an array of saved image names.
+You can save images found in the RSS feed items using the `saveImagesToStorage` method.
+This method accepts an array of image URLs and returns an array of saved image names or URLs.

+### **Using Default Laravel Storage**
 ```php
 $images = [
     'http://example.com/image1.jpg',